Abhijeet Bhattacharya: Film career

-Non-film music
+Non film music

 In his early career he recorded an album with tribute songs to Kishore Kumar.
 The name of the album was A Tribute To Kishore Kumar, distributed by Gulshan Kumar and T-Series.
 His show was aired on Doordarshan was a massive famous among Indian homes which was a tribute to the legend Kishore Kumar.
 Playback singer Anuradha Paudwal also recorded duets opposite Abhijeet in some duet songs.

 He released the Yaadein series where he sang many of the songs of Kishore Kumar along with singers Kumar Sanu and Vinod Rathod.

 He has recorded many non-film pop music Albums.
 He released two albums, Main Deewana Hoon and Tapori No.1 in the early 1990s.He with other singers launched Dil Vil Pyar Vyar as a tribute to R. D. Burman and his compositions to Kishore Kumar.
 Other singers contributed including Kumar Sanu, Hariharan, Shaan and Kavita Krishnamurti.
-Later he launched Aashiqui.In early 2000s Abhijeet Bhattacharya released an album Salute To Legends singing the iconic songs of singers Kishore Kumar, Manna Dey, Hemant Kumar, Mukesh distributed by T-Series.
-In the 2000s he released pop albums like, Bandhan (Bengali), Tere Bina in (2003), Lamahe(2006) and Mai Deewana Hoo (2016).
+Later he launched Aashiqui.In early 2000s Abhijeet Bhattacharya released an album Salute To Legends singing the iconic songs of singers Manna Dey, Hemant Kumar, Kishore Kumar, Mukesh distributed by T-Series.In 2000s era he released pop albums like, Bandhan(Bengali), Tere Bina in (2003), Lamahe(2006) and Mai Deewana Hoo (2016).
 Tere Bina opened the career of Divya Khosla Kumar with the song Kabhi yaadon mein Aao.